Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: The Impact of Individual Attention Heads

 \section{The Impact of Individual Attention Heads}

-In a preliminary experiment, we probe the impact of each individual attention head in CLIP's image encoder.
-Employing the technique described in Section~\ref{sec:aat}, we ablate one head at a time in a CLIP model and assess its performance on a retrieval task.
-For instance, in ViT-B-based CLIP with 144 heads across 12 layers, this grid search yields 144 results---some outperforming the original model, others not.
+As a preliminary step, we conduct a simple head-wise ablation sweep of CLIP's image encoder.
+Using AAT (described in Section~\ref{sec:aat}), we ablate one attention head at a time and evaluate cross-modal retrieval performance.
+For ViT-B with 144 heads across 12 layers, this yields 144 results, several of which outperform the original baseline.
 The top 5 highest-performing configurations are ranked in Table~\ref{tab:pre1}, with full results in Appendix~\ref{app:greedsearch}.
-Notably, ablating even a single detrimental head can boost mean recall by up to 1.2\%.
+Remarkably, ablating even a single detrimental head can raise mean recall by up to 1.2\%.

-Building on this observation, we conduct an experiment that ablates a straightforward combination of all individually identified detrimental heads---those that improve recall when ablated alone.
+Building on this observation, we ablate the direct union of all the individually identified detrimental heads---those whose single-head ablation improves recall.
 As shown in Table~\ref{tab:pre2}, this naive combination consistently boosts retrieval performance across multiple test subsets.
-Interestingly, although the heads are selected independently, their joint ablation yields further gains.
-This motivates the development of more effective strategies for optimal head selection.
+Notably, although these heads are selected independently, their joint ablation yields further gains.
+This motivates us to develop more principled strategies for optimal head selection.